mrbusche/backseatfan.com/_posts/2010-11-30-derek-anderson-flipping-out.md

   <blockquote>
     <p>
-      &#8220;You think I was laughing about something?
+      "You think I was laughing about something?
 I take this shit serious!
 Real serious!
-I put my heart and soul into this shit every single week!&#8221;
+I put my heart and soul into this shit every single week!"
     </p>
   </blockquote>